skupperproject/skupper-example-hello-world/README.md

 ## Step 10: Test the application

-In the west namespace, use `kubectl get service/frontend` to look up the external IP of the frontend service.
+Now we're ready to try it out.
+Use `kubectl get service/frontend` to look up the external IP of the frontend service.
 Then use `curl` or a similar tool to request the `/api/health` endpoint at that address.

 **Note:** The `<external-ip>` field in the following commands is a placeholder.
-For you, it will be an IP address.
+For you, it is an IP address.

 Console for _west_: